kvutien/Project-Wonderful_Life-Machu_Picchu/README_Description.md

     *   The `plugins` array is empty.

 ### Notes about Tailwind CSS and PostCSS
+***CSS** (Cascading Style Sheets) is a stylesheet language used to describe the presentation of a document written in HTML or XML, controlling layout, colors, fonts, and overall visual design.*

 #### Tailwind CSS

 Tailwind CSS is a utility-first CSS framework that provides low-level utility classes to build custom user interfaces without encouraging any two sites to look the same.
 Unlike traditional CSS frameworks like Bootstrap, which come with pre-designed components, Tailwind CSS focuses on providing utility classes that you can compose to create your own designs.